 HCR Manor Care sells its only acute care hospital.

-The following assisted living facilities are opened: Arden Courts of Kensington, Arden Courts of Annandale and Arden Courts of Hazel Crest.
+Arden Courts of Kensington, Arden Courts of Annandale and Arden Courts of Hazel Crest open.

 Company divests a skilled nursing center in Wisconsin.